 - Lead counsel in complex, multi-million dollar lawsuit claiming overcharging by seller under pricing provision of supply agreement resulted in favorable settlement.

-- Obtained half-million dollar judgment in arbitration of dispute over agreement that provided for reimbursement to party providing collateral under standby letter of credit.
+- Obtained a half-million dollar judgment in arbitration of dispute over agreement that provided for reimbursement to party providing collateral under standby letter of credit.

 Joe Bodoff is the author of the Creditors’ Committee Manual (Sixth Edition), published by the American Bankruptcy Institute.
 Joe and the ABI executive director recently discussed how creditors’ committee participation in Chapter 11 has changed over the last decade ABI podcast.